Once And Forever

 • There’s a sacrifice involved in serving God’s people as God’s priests.

-I’m not saying that we have to die on a cross for the people we represent.
+I’m not saying that we have to die on a cross for the people we represent, influence, or lead.
 Jesus did that once and for all.
+Nor am I saying that as leaders or influencers, people must go through us to get to God.
+Jesus opened the way for direct access to the Father for every seeking believer.
 But there is some sacrifice involved in representing people to God and representing God to people.
 We are called to lay down our lives for those we love and serve.

 Father, Thanks for sending your son Jesus the Christ to be our forever priest, having once sacrificed himself as the offering for my sins, now, always, and forever on the job speaking up for me.
 Please help me to be on the job: ready to speak up for others; ready to speak to them on your behalf; and willing to make necessary sacrifices on others’ behalf.
 For Jesus’ sake, Amen.